Reserve Officer Training in Russia: In the Soviet era

-In 1960-70's, the number of universities with military departments was increased to 497, the annual number of graduates was about 170.000, approximately 30% of which drafted into active duty.
+In the 1960s–1970s, the number of universities with military departments was increased to 497 and the annual number of graduates was about 170,000, approximately 30% of which were drafted into active duty.
 The number of civilian institutions of higher education which had military departments was decreased to 397 by 1990.

-Soviet military education was aimed at training of officer-specialists in narrowly-defined military occupational specialties, and it differed greatly from American military education system in which newly-qualified second lieutenants receive particular specialties in the framework of their "career branch" only after graduation from military academy or ROTC.
+Soviet military education was aimed at training of officer-specialists in narrowly defined military occupational specialties, and it differed greatly from American military education system in which newly qualified second lieutenants receive particular specialties in the framework of their "career branch" only after graduation from military academy or ROTC.
 Students of Soviet civilian universities having military departments could not choose a military occupational specialty because each civilian specialty taught by the university was attached to particular military occupational specialty taught by a military department of the same university by the rector's order.

-It differed from American military education system in which student can choose between available types of ROTC.
+It differed from American military education system, in which student can choose between available types of ROTC.
 Soviet military doctrine provided for mass mobilization and required a significant number of reserve officers for combat operations and maintenance of military equipment in wartime.
 That is why military departments conducted training mostly at command, engineering, and to a lesser extent at administrative and humanities military occupational specialties.

 Military education became voluntary for all students in 1990.
 Students still could not choose a military occupational specialty.